Drennan98/Super-Sports-Quiz/README.md

 - My mentor Spencer for his patience and guidance.

-- I used my PP1 as a reference to some
+- I used my PP1 as a reference for my READme structure, but have added some different headings throughout the development process.

+-